 A vila piscatória do Tarrafal, localizada no extremo norte da Ilha de Santiago, é sem dúvida uma localidade a não perder aquando uma visita a esta ilha.
 O percurso feito desde a cidade da Praia até este destino permite admirar as paisagens recortadas e montanhosas características de Santiago, e que na época das chuvas (período normalmente compreendido entre Agosto e Outubro) se preenchem com um verde intenso de abrir os olhos.
 A vila do Tarrafal é uma excelente opção à beira-mar para passar uns dias tranquilos.
 As águas cristalinas e calmas da praia da vila – Praia do Mangue bem como a mais pequena Mangue Baxu ou “Praia do Presidente”, com areia branca e fina enquadradas pelo Monte da Graciosa completam uma paisagem de cortar a respiração.
 O Tarrafal é também uma óptima opção para a prática de diversas actividades como mergulho, pesca, surf, hiking.
 Existe uma pequena aldeia nos seus arredores chamada Ribeira da Prata que tem uma praia deserta de areia negra e fina, escolhido por muitas tartarugas migrantes no seu ciclo de reprodução. É possível pernoitar mediante acordo com o vigilante e deixarmo-nos envolver pela natureza circundante deste lugar único.

-Address: Praiadise Hostel, CV Multimedia Building 3rd Floor, Achada Santo Antonio, Praia – Cabo Verde
+Address: Praiadise Hostel, Avenida Europa No. 6, Achada Santo Antonio, Praia – Cabo Verde.

 HOW TO GET HERE:

 From airport, getting a taxi is the preferable and easiest way to reach the hostel.
-You should ask the taxi driver for the price to take you to Achada Santo Antonio (neighborhood where the hostel is located) BEFORE entering the car to avoid confusion or surprises.
+You should ask the taxi driver for the price to take you to Achada Santo Antonio (neighborhood where the hostel is located) before entering the car to avoid confusion or surprises.
 Then, while in route, you can specify that you need to go to the “Predio de CV Multimedia” (which is nearby the Escola Pedro Gomes).
-The hostel is situated on the 3rd floor.
-Our entrance is on the opposite side of the CV Multimedia store.
+The entrance to the hostel is located on the same block side as the popular CV Multimedia store and it is the very last door of the block/building.

 From seaport, taking a taxi would be again the best option.